1996 Republican National Convention: Bob Dole's presidential nomination acceptance speech

 Dole's speech was written over a period of several months.
 However, days before he was scheduled to deliver it, four aides of Dole were brought in to overhaul the speech's conclusion.

 The Houston Chronicle reviewed Dole's speech as making, " his strongest case yet," for why he should become president' The New York Times editorial board gave the speech a mixed review, describing it as illustrating, "both the strengths and the weaknesses" of Dole's candidacy.
 It took issue on Dole's criticism of Clinton's defense spending as insufficient, arguing that with his proposed 15% across-the-board tax cut, Dole was, "in no position to declare that he will spend more" on defense spending.
 John Marelius of the San Diego Union-Tribune characterized the speech as lacking either, "soaringly memorable language or a thematic spine."
 However, he also opined that, by highlighting the issue of mutual trust government and the public, Dole articulated, "a rationale for his candidacy that had so often been missing on the campaign trail."
 The Chicago Tribune's editorial board, in its endorsement of Dole, hailed Dole's "eloquent" remarks against religious and racial intolerance.

 Jack Kemp's vice presidential nomination acceptance speech

-Jack Kemp, the former Secretary of Housing and Urban Development under the George H. W. Bush Administration, gave his acceptance speech as the 1996 Republican vice presidential nominee.
-He would give his acceptance speech as the nominee, right before Bob Dole gave his acceptance speech for the Republican Presidential Nomination.
+Jack Kemp, the former Secretary of Housing and Urban Development under the George H. W. Bush administration, gave his acceptance speech of the 1996 Republican vice presidential nomination right before Bob Dole gave his acceptance speech for the Republican presidential nomination.

 Elizabeth Dole

 Presidential nominee Bob Dole's wife, Elizabeth, spoke at the convention.
 In tandem with his Democratic opponent Bill Clinton's wife, Hillary Clinton, later speaking at the Democratic convention, 1996 became the year in which it became established practice that both major party candidates spouses speak at their party's convention.
+The Baltimore Sun observed in 1996, "Although not unheard of, wives of nominees do not routinely address presidential conventions."

+Dole opted to deliver her speech from the convention floor rather than from atop of the stage, even walking among some of the delegates during parts of her speech.
+This was an unusual staging for a convention speech that was likened to having optics resembling the format of an American daytime talk show.
+After she experienced technical difficulties with her lavalier microphone early into her speech, she was given a wireless handheld microphone.
+Her twenty-minute speech was much longer than any other speech delivered on that night of the convention.
+Her speech served to better humanize Bob Dole in the eyes of the American electorate.
+To further this, before her speech, Bob Dole's daughter Robin Dole had spoken for five minutes.
+Dole's speech recounted the life of her husband as well as her relationship with her husband.